 Sometimes you’ll see how the performance of the strategy seems to degrade towards the end of the testing period.
 In these cases, it could just be that the trading edge is waning due to unknown reasons.
 However, you’ll often find that it has to do with volatility levels that have become much lower in recent times, which reduces the size and profit of most market movements.

 To see how the volatility of a market has changed over time, and if it correlates with the behavior of your strategy, you may simply look at a monthly chart of the market in question.
-This is exactly what we’ve done in the image below, where you see how the volatility of the market got substantially lower towards the end.
+This is precisely what we’ve done in the image below, where you see how the volatility of the market got substantially lower toward the end.

-Now, a good profit-to-drawdown ratio depends a lot on the market you trade.
+Now, an excellent profit-to-drawdown ratio depends a lot on the market you trade.
 For instance, when trading the major stock indexes, a good trading strategy could realistically have an annual ratio of 2-1.
-However, if you were trading more difficult markets, like lean hogs, then a ratio of 1-1 or even less may be considered great!
+However, if you were trading more challenging markets, like lean hogs, then a ratio of 1-1 or even less may be considered great!